spdx/tools-java/CONTRIBUTING.md

 Patches
 -------

-The source code for `spdx-tools` is hosted on [github.com/spdx/tools-java](https://github.com/spdx/tools-java).
+The source code for `tools-java` is hosted on [github.com/spdx/tools-java](https://github.com/spdx/tools-java).
 Please review [open pull requests](https://github.com/spdx/tools-java/pulls) and [active branches](https://github.com/spdx/tools-java/branches) before committing time to a substantial revision.
 Work along similar lines may already be in progress.

 To submit a patch via GitHub, fork the repository, create a topic branch from `master` for your work, and send a pull request when ready.
 If you would prefer to send a patch or grant access to pull from your own Git repository, please contact the project's contributors by e-mail.

-To contribute an implementation of a feature defined by a version of the SPDX specification later than the one supported by the current SPDX Tools release, clone the branch `spec/X.X`, where X.X is the major.minor version of the targeted specification (e.g. "3.0").
+To contribute an implementation of a feature defined by a version of the SPDX specification later than the one supported by the current SPDX Tools release, clone the branch `spec/X.X`, where X.X is the major.minor version of the targeted specification (e.g. "3.1").

 Once implemented, submit a pull request with `spec/X.X` branch as the parent branch.